ta-data-par/DAFT_0307/module_2/Lab_23_Introduction-to-BI-and-Tableau/README.md

 2. Add the data set to your Google Drive.
 3. Launch the Tableau Public application.
 4. Import the data set from Google Sheets into Tableau.
-5. Once the data set has been imported, change the data type for the Year field to string.
-6. Create a new field called Quarter by [binning](https://onlinehelp.tableau.com/current/pro/desktop/en-us/calculations_bins.htm) the month field using a bin size of 4.
+5. Create a new calculated field called Year_Month as a date based on Year, Month and 1st of the month.
-7. Create a new worksheet, drag the newly-created Quarter field into the Rows section, and drag the Number of Records measure to the center of the view.
-You will notice that the quarters are currently named labeled 0, 4, 8, 12.
-[Rename](https://onlinehelp.tableau.com/current/pro/desktop/en-us/datafields_fieldproperties_aliases_ex1editing.htm) them more intuitively by right-clicking on the Quarter dimension, selecting Aliases and changing their names to Q1, Q2, Q3, and Q4 respectively.
+    - Use the drop down arrow on either the year or month column and select create calculated field
+    - Use the Date() function, and as input concatonate a date string in this format "YYYY-MM-DD" using the str() function with the provided year and month fields and a constant for the day
+6. Move to your first sheet
+7. Drag your newly created Year_Month calculated field to rows and click the [+] on the pill in rows so you see month the year and quarter.
-8. Create new worksheets with tabular views for each of the following metrics.
+8. Create a new worksheet for each of the following tabular views:
     - Total Retail Sales by Year/Quarter (rows).
     - Average Retail Sales by Year/Quarter (rows).
     - Total Retail Sales by Year/Month (rows) and Item Type (columns).